Certificate of Excellence

-Mastering the art of the bottom turn: a guide for intermediate surfers
+Mastering the the bottom turn: a guide for intermediate surfers

 After establishing the functional stance and the basics of turning, mastering the bottom turn is the next essential skill.
 This foundational move drives each following maneuver, propelling you from the base of the wave and connecting turns.
 Building this technique strengthens all aspects of your surfing.
 This guide is designed for intermediate surfers seeking to begin surfing a wave from top to bottom with confidence.